The-Batman-Code/Project-3-ChatGPT-Whatsapp-Automation/readme.md

 ```
 sudo vim sudoers
 ```
 7. Press I to enter insert mode in Vim.
 Enter the following code just under the '%admin ALL=(ALL) ALL' line.
-Replace the word username with your username -
+Replace the word user_name with your username -
 ```
 user_name ALL=(ALL)  ALL
 ```